The Best Takamine Acoustic Guitars for Performing Artists in 2023

 One of the most well-known woods used in acoustic guitar construction is Rosewood.
 However, Rosewood is becoming scarcer in guitar making due to overharvesting, while certain species are even endangered.

-Rosewood can still be found on higher-end acoustics.
-It is famous for having a scooped midrange that benefits singer/songwriters who need their voice to sit on top of the guitar.
+Rosewood can still be found on higher-end acoustic guitars.
+It is famous for having a scooped midrange that benefits the singer songwriter who need their voice to sit on top of the guitar.
 Rosewood creates a sound with plenty of overtones and a smooth high end and is a classic pairing with a solid spruce top guitar.

 Mahogany Tonewood